wavemaker/docs/learn/app-development/wavemaker-overview/artifacts-repository.md

 Prefabs can be imported from this dialog.
 Other Artifacts are available for use as soon as EDN Admin approves the Artifact.

+### Artifact Updates

-**Artifact Updates**: Every time there is a change or modification in an Artifact, it needs to be Published again with a changed Version number.
+Every time there is a change or modification in an Artifact, it needs to be Published again with a changed Version number.
 When a developer opens a project using that updated Artifact, Artifact updates are prompted.
 The developer can choose to update, revert (in case artifact is being downgraded) or ignore.
 Alternatively, notifications will be pushed for the developer within Studio to take an action on artifact upgrades.

 [![](/learn/assets/Artifacts_list.png)](/learn/assets/Artifacts_list.png)